nikitabhargava/MLCS_Project_2018/README.md

     >> nltk.download('punkt')

-# Script to process the raw case data is -
+# Scripts to process the raw case data-
     Run the files in following order

     1.  filterCases.ipynb - Filters cases from sentences folder to get cases for category 6 and 7.
 It uses